Article I. Name and Purposes

 - ARG members may contribute additional referee names during the second ARG review meeting by completing the Referee proposal form on-line or hard copy.
 In order to submit a referee name for consideration, the contact information, a brief bio, qualifications and relationship (if any) with the candidate is required in order to be considered for the final referee list.

 - Full disclosure of any relationship between a proposed referee and the candidate is required.
 It is a conflict of interest for a proposed referee to be a thesis advisor of the candidate.
-At the ARG’s discretion, the ARG may allow members of the candidate’s graduate school department faculty, collaborators, or former supervisors of a candidate to be selected as a final referee as long as there are is balance of objective referees in the list.
+At the ARG’s discretion, the ARG may allow members of the candidate’s graduate school department faculty, collaborators, or former supervisors of a candidate to be selected as a final referee as long as there is a balance of objective referees on the list.

 - At the second ARG meeting, the ARG will finalize the list of external referees selected for each candidate.
 Including letters received in the initial solicitation, the final list for each Level-III/Senior-Level candidate will consist of a minimum of 8/10 referees, with a minimum of 3/5 international referees and a minimum of 5/5 domestic referees.
 If a referee declines, the ARG chair and the AIC, in consultation with the NCAR Director, will select a replacement referee in consideration of the original list.